Acct 107 – Accounting Principles I

 Co-requisite: CRMJ395 (recommend a C or higher in INST150)

-This course will be on the recognition, collection, preservation and analysis of the various types of physical evidence typically encountered at crime scenes.
-The students will be presented with principles and theories relating to the techniques used in the analysis of physical evidence with the presumption that most students do not have extensive scientific backgrounds.
-The goal therefore is to provide students with the basic understanding of what forensic science entails.
+This course focuses on the recognition, collection, preservation, and analysis of the various types of physical evidence typically found at crime scenes.
+Students will be presented with principles and theories relating to the techniques used with the presumption that students do not have extensive scientific backgrounds.
+Laboratory instruction included.

 Prerequisite: CRMJ 105